jdiclemente/prodigy-to-documentation-site/src/pages/docs/create-class.md

 ### Editing Live Sessions
 If you click the 3 dots on a live session card you will be given the option to **edit, delete, or duplicate** that session.
 {%figure src="/images/edit-live.png" atl="Add Class" /%}
+## State Continuing Education Number
+{%figure src="/images/state_numbers.png" atl="Add Class" /%}
+This section allows you to add state or local continuing education numbers to your class.
+You can also add numbers that you previously entered.
+Once added, these number will show up automatically on the certificates for your class.
+{%figure src="/images/add-state-number.png" atl="Add Class" /%}
+You can add as many states and numbers as you need for each course.
+Select the state and add the corresponding number assigned to it.
+## Certificate Template
+This section allows you to select which certificate template to use for the class.
+If you don't have one created, you can use the default Prodigy certificate.
+Please review [this article](/docs/certificate-templates) on creating class certificate templates.
+{%figure src="/images/certificate-templates.png" atl="Add Class" /%}
+## Post Completion Survey Template
+You can associate a survey with each class.
+The surveys are built using our [survey builder](/docs/survey-builder) and can be used in multiple classes.
+You are not required to associate a survey with each class.
+{%figure src="/images/select-survey.png" atl="Add Class" /%}
 ## Class Quiz
 The final step in creating a class is making a quiz.
 Each class will need a quiz at the end that the user will need to pass in order to get through the class.
 If you are building a class but don’t specifically need a graded quiz, you can add an attestation where the user selects “Yes” to a question about completing all the material.
 All of the quiz setting you will see here can also be applied to check in quizzes.
 To get started, click **Add Quiz Question**.
 {%figure src="/images/add-question.png" atl="Add Class" /%}